freeseek/mocha/README.md

 ![](mocha_logo.png)

 A bcftools extension to call mosaic chromosomal alterations starting from phased VCF files with either B Allele Frequency (BAF) and Log R Ratio (LRR) or allelic depth (AD).
-If you use this tool in your publication, please cite the following <a href="http://doi.org/10.1038/s41586-018-0321-x">paper</a>:
+If you use this tool in your publication, please cite the following <a href="http://doi.org/10.1038/s41586-018-0321-x">paper</a> and <a href="http://doi.org/10.1101/653691">preprint</a>:
 ```
 Loh P., Genovese G., McCarroll S., Price A. et al. Insights about clonal expansions from 8,342 mosaic
 chromosomal alterations.
 Nature 559, 350–355 (2018).
 [PMID: 29995854] [DOI: 10.1038/s41586-018-0321-x]

+Loh P., Genovese G., McCarroll S., Monogenic and polygenic inheritance become
+instruments for clonal selection (2019).
+[DOI: 10.1101/653691]
 ```
 and this website.
 For any feedback, send an email to giulio.genovese@gmail.com